bharatbalothia/wcelab-s4s-app-integration/README.md

 1. Create endpoint by clicking on ‘Create API key and documentation link’
    - Provide some name and click on Create button.
 It will display the link.
 1. Copy the link and paste in browser and look for endpoint url and sample curl statement.
 1. Use the same end point in calling application.
+Also,please capture x-ibm-client:<value> and use same in http header in calling application.